 The new version of the public transport monitor now allows adding a primary line info.
 Additionally, you can configure the best countdown minutes to leave (= green), as well as the medium minutes (= yellow).
 All other countdown values are shown in red.

-This small change has further improved the usability of the departure monitor!
-By looking at the color, you know if you should leave now or if you have to hurry.
+This minor change has further improved the usability of the departure monitor!
+By looking at the color, you know if you should leave now or if you must hurry.
 If you need more detailed info (e.g., about the following departure, or another line), you just need to get closer and read the info.

 Errors, which were previously shown in red, are now color-coded in blue.

 The source code of the Raspberry Pi public transport departure monitor (currently supports Vienna / Austria) is available from GitHub under the MIT license.